Techno at the End of the Future Episode 1: London

 This podcast is led by DeForrest Brown Jr, author of Assembling a Black Counter Culture, in conversation with Steve Goodman (aka Kode9 and founder of Hyperdub) and Nkisi (co-founder of NON Worldwide).
 Collectively they discuss the migration of techno music from North America to Europe with an initial focus on the situated contexts of the dance music scene in London and across the U.K. during the early 1990s.
 With reference to techno’s spiritual and technological origins, evolution, and relationship with the Hardcore Continuum movement.

-Techno at the End of the Future – Episode 1: London was produced by Zakia Sewell
+Techno at the End of the Future – Episode 1: London was curated by Matt Williams and produced by Zakia Sewell

 Techno at the End of the Future Episode 2: Berlin